School Anthem

-School Anthem (Korean: 학원별곡; RR: Hagwonbyeolgok; or "School Byeolgok") is the debut studio album by South Korean boy band SechsKies.
+School Anthem (Korean: 학원별곡; RR: Hagwonbyeolgok; or "School Byeolgok") is the debut studio album by South Korean boy band Sechs Kies.
 It was released on May 14, 1997, by DSP Entertainment.
 The album features the hit song, "A Man's Path (Live or Die by Style)" (Hangul: 사나이 가는길 (폼생폼사).

 Background

 On April 15, 1997, Sechs Kies debuted with their first single "School Anthem".
 Sechs Kies immediately gained attention for being a great promotional competitor to H.O.T as the hottest rookie group of the year.
 A month later, on May 14, 1997, they released a full-length album named after the title track, "School Anthem".
 They also promoted the album with the songs "A Man's Path (Live or Die by Style)", "Remember Me", and "Heartbreak".

 The album reportedly sold 600,000 copies, but a former manager of the group says the album may have exceeded around 1.7-1.8 million copies.
 Since there were no official records for album sales before September 1998, this could mean that this total comes from the sales made in that year, which would also include the sales of their next album, Welcome to the Sechskies Land, released in November that same year.